 Guest post by Amanda Miska

 My name is Amanda, and I have been reselling clothing since 2008.
-I used to have a vintage store with my sister on Etsy (and blogged about vintage fashion, which is how I had the pleasure of meeting Alison!), dabbled in eBay, and have been selling on Poshmark since 2016, but I have only grown to be a regular “full-time” seller in the last year.
+I used to have a vintage store with my sister on Etsy (and blogged about vintage fashion, which is how I had the pleasure of meeting Alison!), dabbled in eBay, and have been selling on Poshmark since 2016, but I have only grown to be a regular “full-time” seller in the last two years.
 I also help Alison run her Poshmark closet!
-Because so many people are likely cleaning out closets right now–whether because it’s the new year or that Marie Kondo series on Netflix or maybe you’re impacted by the government shutdown and could use some extra cash–Alison thought it might be helpful to share a crash course on how to make money on Poshmark.
+I hope this post will offer tips on how to be successful on Poshmark, a popular resale platform.

 What is Poshmark?